airalab/robonomics.network/content/posts/developers-incentive-program.md

 ## Getting familiar with the basic functionality

-The best way for a developer to understand the concept of Robonomics Network is to visit the [playground](https://wiki.robonomics.network/docs/connect-mars-curiosity-rover-under-robonomics-parachain-control/) section and try it.
+The best way for a developer to understand the concept of Robonomics Network is to visit the [playground](https://wiki.robonomics.network/docs/create-account-in-dapp/) section and try it.

 ![Playground](./images/developers-incentive-program/wiki-instruction.gif)

-The [playground](https://wiki.robonomics.network/docs/connect-mars-curiosity-rover-under-robonomics-parachain-control/) section guides people through the process of launching cyber-physical-systems under Robonomics control.
+The [playground](https://wiki.robonomics.network/docs/create-account-in-dapp/) section guides people through the process of launching cyber-physical-systems under Robonomics control.
 A participant can choose any of the offered paragraphs for acquaintance with the Robonomics Network.

 1st wave of participants will be rewarded with **200$ (In form of native Robonomics token - XRT) for completing the following task**:

-* Read step by step instruction in [playground](https://wiki.robonomics.network/docs/connect-mars-curiosity-rover-under-robonomics-parachain-control/) section of the wiki;
+* Read step by step instruction in [playground](https://wiki.robonomics.network/docs/create-account-in-dapp/) section of the wiki;
 * Launch any type of IoT devices or Robotics system in simulation or real;
 * Upload the video on YouTube, in a video participant has to explain:
-    * How does the launch process work with explanations + screencast;
+    * How does the launch process work with comments + screencast;
     * How can one store a CPS’es datalog in Blockchain with the help of IPFS;
 * Make a Tweet and Mention @Aira_robonomics Twitter account and Tag $XRT and #robonomicsnetwork.

-In the Tweet, participant should share his experience launching a robot on Robonomics Network.
+In the Tweet, a participant should share his experience of launching a robot on Robonomics Network.

 ## Store the global air pollution level in Robonomics Network